exhq/neOwOfetch/README.md

 You can further configure NeOwOfetch to your horrible taste.
 Through the use of command-line flags and idfk i havent implemented it yet.

-Neofetch supports almost like 2 different operating systems.
+NeOwOfetch supports almost like 2 different operating systems.
 From Linux to Linux.
 If your favourite operating system is unsupported i dont give a shit, ill get to it when i get to it. for now its just arch and ubuntu